Students can choose from the following two options, both of which are 36 semester hours:

 PSY 598 - Psychology of Gerontology

-Psychology of Gerontology - Three semester hours This course will cover topics in gerontology including physical and mental changes in older adults, transitions such as retirement, mental health issues for the older adult, and health issues.
+Psychology of Gerontology - This course will cover topics in gerontology including physical and mental changes in older adults, transitions such as retirement, mental health issues for the older adult, and health issues.
 The course will provide needed information to help the older adult adjust to changes in life.
 The course will focus on positive sides of aging which are often neglected.

 PSY 601 - Perception